beaker-project/beaker/documentation/glossary.rst

        The highest unit of work in Beaker, it is a container for one or more recipe sets that are run independently of each other.

+   job owner
+       The Beaker user responsible for a job.
+By default this is the user who submitted the job, unless it was submitted by a :term:`submission delegate` on behalf of the job owner instead.

    lab controller
        Main conduit of communication between systems and the beaker server.
        Main responsibilities include provisioning of systems, monitoring of systems via the external watchdog, transfer of system logs, reporting of recipe task results, and importing distros.

+   loan recipient
+   loanee
+       The Beaker user to whom a system has been loaned.
+A loan grants exclusive use of a system.
+Refer to :ref:`loaning-systems`.

    quiescent period
        The 'quiescent period' is the minimum amount of time (in seconds) between power operations.

+   owner
+       See :term:`system owner`, :term:`job owner`, or :term:`group owner`.

    recipe set
        A recipe set is contained within a job and can contain one or more